dmbarbour/glas/docs/GlasDesign.md

 Records are encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree) (aka tries).
 For example, the label 'data' may be encoded as a path `01100100 01100001 01110100 01100001 00000000` favoring null-terminated UTF-8 text.
 Here '0' and '1' refer respectively to left or right branches through the tree.
 Multiple labels can be encoded.

 Tagged unions (aka variants) are encoded as records with a single label.
 The unit value is encoded by the tree with no children.
 A symbol is a variant with the unit value.
+Numbers can be encoded as into bitstrings, e.g. `10111` for natural number 23, or `00010111` for byte 23.
 Lists are encoded by a sequence of pairs, terminating in unit - e.g. `type List a = (a * List a) | ()`.
-Numbers can be encoded as bitstrings directly, e.g. `10111` for natural number 23, or `00010111` for byte 23.

 The runtime representation of values can be optimized to support common use-cases.
 For example, to efficiently represent radix trees and bitstrings, we might favor a representation closer to:

         type Bits = compact Bool list
         type T = (Bits * (1 + (T*T)))

 This encoding happens to be isomorphic to the naive T earlier, but isomorphism isn't required.
-In the general case, we may use specialized representations for binary data, matrices, virtual machine state, etc. This is discussed further in context of *Acceleration*.
-Additionally, there may be some support for content-addressed storage and so on.
+In the general case, we may use specialized representations for large lists, binary data, etc..
+This is discussed further in context of *Acceleration*.

+To support larger-than-memory data, and structure sharing in context of network serialization, Glas systems will also use content-addressed references (i.e. secure hashes) to refer to binaries that contain parts of a value.
+This pattern is called *Stowage*.

 ## Programs